 - dry beans for canned beans

-- whole wheat or gluten free pasta for regular pasta
+- whole wheat, brown rice, ancient grains, or gluten free pasta for regular pasta

 - ground turkey for ground beef